miguelpaz/normalista/README.md

 - Activities or assignments and deadlines
 - Readings and deadlines
 - Instructor/s: Not sure if it needs its own page but when there are one instructor plus adjuncts or coaches or two or more instructors it might be worthwhile
 - More resources: tutorials and any other materials that might be worth including if students want to dive deeper.
-This could be served from a spreadsheet as a table (datatables, for example) with sorting, filtering, search, or tags or categories (example: offline first, javascript, etc) or may be other useful way to show
+This could be served from a spreadsheet as a table (datatables, for example) with sorting, filtering, search, or tags or categories (example: offline first, javascript, etc) or may be other useful way to show.
+**[For details, read documentation]**(https://github.com/miguelpaz/normalista/blob/master/BUILD.md)

 Contents
 -----------